critocrito/dashp/Readme.md

 ```

 This is equivalent to `Array.map`.
 In it's standard version it only resolves
 one promise at a time.
-There are specialized versions to resolve multiple
-promises at the same time.

-- `collect2`: Resolve two promises at the same time.
-- `collect3`: Resolve three promises at the same time.
-- `collect4`: Resolve four promises at the same time.
-- `collect5`: Resolve five promises at the same time.

 ```javascript
 import {of, collect} from "dashp";